w3f/polkadot-wiki/docs/learn/how-to/vault-add-chain-metadata.md

 ![](../../assets/how-to/65020699190.png)

 2\.
 On the next screen, select the network for which you want to create an account.
-In this example, we select Acala.
+In this example, Acala is selected.

 ![](../../assets/how-to/65020699195.png)